troywebber/GoogleHomepage/README.md

-This is Troy Webbers first git project
+This is my first project attempting to create a clone of the Google Homepage